A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 Primary Analysis

-ANCOVA comparing posttest ego stage scores between groups, with pretest score as the covariate, revealed a significant intervention effect, F(1, 89) = 7.49, p = .005 (one-tailed), partial η² = .08.
-Intervention subjects' adjusted posttest mean was 6.09, compared with a control adjusted mean of 5.60 — a difference of 0.49 stages.
+ANCOVA comparing posttest ego stage scores between groups, with pretest score as the covariate, revealed a significant intervention effect, p = .005 (one-tailed).
+The intervention group’s adjusted posttest mean was 6.09, compared with a control adjusted mean of 5.61 — a difference of 0.48 stages, with the pretest covariate evaluated at M = 5.60.
 Descriptive statistics are presented in Table 1.

 Table 1